Kuwait Motor Town

 Kuwait Motor Town is a 5.609 km motor racing circuit in Kuwait, located 56 km south of the capital Kuwait City.
 The main circuit is the first circuit in Kuwait to hold an FIA Grade One and FIM Grade A licence.
 The Kuwait Motor Town aims to place Kuwait at the forefront of world-class motorsport events.

 History

 The circuit was penned by Formula One circuit designer Hermann Tilke in early 2017.
 Construction was undertaken by KCC Engineering and Contracting Company at a reported cost of KWD49 million (US$162 million).
 Circuit construction was completed in December 2018 with the circuit opening in 2019.
 Further development around the circuit is set to take place, including an "Entertainment City" shopping centre.
-The track is the longest race track in the Middle East.

 The first event held at the circuit was the opening round of the 2019 Middle East Rally Championship on March 28.

 In terms of international auto racing series, 24H Series was the first event, which was held on 2 December 2022.